Sample of a Philippine Passport

 5. Personal appearance.
 You need to come to the DFA office in person to apply for a passport.

-Below is a list of DFA offices near you where you can apply for a Philippine passport.
+Below is a list of Department of Foreign Affairs offices in the Philippines where you can apply for a Philippine passport

 - DFA Manila: 2nd Floor Aseana Power Station, Bradco Ave. cor Diosdado Macapagal Blvd.
 Aseana, Paranaque City